Raymond Schinazi

-Raymond F. Schinazi is an American organic medicinal chemist with expertise in antiviral agents, pharmacology, and biotechnology.
+Raymond F. Schinazi (born 21 March 1950) is an Egyptian organic medicinal chemist.
+He is the Frances Winship Walters Professor of Pediatrics at Emory University.
+He has expertise in antiviral agents, pharmacology, and biotechnology.
 His research focuses on developing treatments for infections caused by human immunodeficiency virus (HIV), hepatitis B (HBV), hepatitis C (HCV), herpes, dengue fever, zika, chikungunya, and other emerging viruses.
 These treatment options include antiviral agents as well as synthetic, biochemical, pharmacological and molecular genetic approaches, including molecular modeling and gene therapy.

 Early life and education

-Schinazi was born on March 21, 1950 in Alexandria, Egypt to Jewish parents.
+Schinazi was born on March 21, 1950, in Alexandria, Egypt to Jewish parents.
 In 1962, his family was sequestered by the Nasser regime and in 1964 they immigrated to Naples, Italy as refugees.
-Schinazi went to Boarding School in the UK where he completed his early education prior to being admitted as a Chemistry major at the University of Bath in 1968.
-He received his BSc (1972) and PhD (1976) in Chemistry and DSc (Hon) (2006) in Biotechnology from the University of Bath, England.
-In 1976, he moved to Yale University, department of Pharmacology and trained as a postdoctoral fellow with William H. Prusoff.
+Schinazi went to boarding school in England where he completed his early education, before being admitted as an undergraduate at the University of Bath in 1968.
+He received his BSc in chemistry in 1972, and remained at Bath to complete his PhD in 1976.
+In 2006 he was awarded an honorary doctorate in Biotechnology from the University of Bath.
+In 1976, he moved to Yale University's department of pharmacology and trained as a postdoctoral fellow with William Prusoff.

-He also completed-post doctoral trainings in Virology at the University of Chicago with Dr. Bernard Roizman and at University of North Carolina with Dr. Yung-Chi Cheng, and Virology/Immunology at Emory University with Dr. André Nahmias.
+He also completed postdoctoral trainings in virology at the University of Chicago with Bernard Roizman and at University of North Carolina with Yung-Chi Cheng, and virology/immunology at Emory University with André Nahmias.